 What Teams Are Working on Litecoin?

-The Litecoin foundation is a development team who work on Litecoin.
+The Litecoin Foundation is a development team that works on the project.
 Their stated goal is to ‘Advance Litecoin for the good of society by developing and promoting state of the art blockchain technologies’.
-They have partnered with a number of companies to help further integrate Litecoin use into society.
-Such as, partnering with BitcoinRewards to help people earn LTC from online shopping, as well as Meconcash to facilitate fiat withdrawals from Litecoin ATMs across South Korea.
+They have partnered with a number of companies to help further integrate its use into society.
+Such as, partnering with BitcoinRewards to help people earn LTC from online shopping, as well as Meconcash to facilitate fiat withdrawals from LTC ATMs across South Korea.

-The Litecoin Core Development Team are the main developers for the coin itself and they work in tandem with the Litecoin Foundation, who also provide the core development team with financial support.
+The Litecoin Core Development Team are the main developers for the coin itself and they work in tandem with the foundation, which also provides the core development team with financial support.

 Atari partnered with Litecoin on the 19th of May 2020.
-The partnership will see Litecoin implemented as a method of payment to purchase Atari games and consoles, with more to come in the future.
-Litecoin is keen to make in-roads into the gaming industry and Atari was an obvious nostalgia choice for the developers.
-From Atari’s standpoint, the partnership opens up a new avenue of revenue in the form of Litecoins being used to purchase new consoles or Atari tokens.
+The partnership will see LTC implemented as a method of payment to purchase Atari games and consoles, with more to come in the future.
+It is keen to make in-roads into the gaming industry and Atari was an obvious nostalgia choice for the developers.
+From Atari’s standpoint, the partnership opens up a new avenue of revenue in the form of LTC being used to purchase new consoles or Atari tokens.

 What Financial Institutions Use Litecoin?

 In 2018, the Litecoin foundation purchased a 10% share in WEG bank AG.
-As part of the deal, the WEG bank agreed to use Litecoin to help with transactions.
+As part of the deal, the WEG bank agreed to use the open-source software to help with transactions.
 The deal allowed WEG customers to acquire cryptocurrencies through an established bank as well as enabling them to use these new currencies to pay for things.

 WEG were naturally keen to be able to utilise the rapid transactions times that Litecoin could offer.
 Equally, Litecoin was eager to harness the legitimacy that comes with partnering with an established bank such as WEG.
 A partnership such as this was viewed as a big move in helping bridge the gap between crypto and traditional finance.